jaeyunjks/find-card-project/README.md

 I chose PostgreSQL because it provides stronger consistency, scalability, and flexibility than simpler relational or non-relational databases.
 PostgreSQL is fully ACID-compliant by default, which is important to guarantee secure and predictable transactions for storing and encrypting sensitive data like PAN numbers.
 Unlike MySQL, which is optimised for read-heavy apps.
 PostgreSQL handles read‑write concurrency efficiently through MVCC, making it better for applications that both query and update records frequently.​

 Moreover, it also supports advanced data types like JSON, arrays, enums, and network types.
 This feature allows structured and semi‑structured data to coexist in one system.
-In conparison to SQLite, PostgreSQL offers multi‑user access, stronger indexing, and better transaction isolation.
+In comparison to SQLite, PostgreSQL offers multi‑user access, stronger indexing, and better transaction isolation.

 ---